This post may contain affiliate links. Please read our disclosure policy.

 - Preheat oven to 375 degrees.

-- Cook egg noodles according to package instructions.
+- Cook egg noodles according to package instructions until al dente (cooked but still firm).
 Drain well and toss with butter.

 - While noodles are cooking, in a large bowl with a mixer, combine cream cheese, sugar and eggs until smooth.